Beyond Conditional Averages: Estimating The Individual Causal Effect Distribution: Notation and framework

-\subsection{Notation and framework}
+\section{Notation and framework}

-Probability distributions of factual and counterfactual outcomes are defined in terms of the potential outcome framework \citep{Rubin1974, Neyman1990}.
+Probability distributions of factual and counterfactual outcomes are defined in the potential outcome framework \citep{Neyman1990, Rubin1974}.
 Let $Y_{i}$ and $A_{i}$ represent the (factual) stochastic outcome and the random exposure assignment level of individual $i$.
-Let $Y_{i}^{a}$ equal the potential outcome (counterfactual when $A_{i} \neq a$) under an intervention on the exposure to level $a$.
-We will consider only two exposure levels, $a \in \{0,1\}$, with $0$ indicating no exposure.
-The individual causal effect of an arbitrary individual $i$ from the population of interest is defined as $Y_{i}^{1}-Y_{i}^{0}$ \citep{Hernan2019}.
-Throughout this work we will assume causal consistency: $Y_{i}^{a}=Y_{i} \mid A_{i}=a$, implying that potential outcomes are independent of the exposure levels of other individuals (no interference) \citep{Hernan2019}.
-Furthermore, we will assume that for all levels of measured features the probability of receiving exposure is bounded away from $0$ and $1$, known as positivity \citep{Hernan2019}.
+Let $Y^{a}_{i}$ equal the potential outcome (counterfactual when $A_{i} \neq a$) under an intervention on the exposure to level $a$.
+We thus assume deterministic potential outcomes so that each level of exposure corresponds to a specific outcome for each individual (but its value typically differs between individuals) \citep{Robins1989, VanderWeele2012}.

-Potential outcomes under no exposure, $Y^{0}$, will differ among individuals caused by differences in individual characteristics that also result in dependence between $Y^{0}$ and $Y^{1}$.
-The random variable $N_{Y}$ will be used to represent such differences.
-Also the ICE can differ among individuals and we will use the random variable $U$ to refer to these differences.
-Studying causal inference from observational data requires us to pay attention to confounders, $\boldsymbol{L}$, that cause both the exposure assignment $A$ as well as the potential outcomes $Y^{a}$.
-Individuals with the same level of confounders can have a different exposure assignment, accommodated by the variable $N_{A}$.
-With the introduction of these random variables, a system of cause-effect relations can be parameterized as a structural causal model (SCM), see e.g. \citet{Peters2017}.
-It consists of a joint probability distribution for $(N_{A}, N_{Y}, \boldsymbol{L}, U)$ and a collection of structural assignments $(f_{A}, f_{Y})$ such that